Mount Polis

 Mount Polis is a 6216 ft mountain peak located on the borders of the provinces of Ifugao and Mountain Province in the Philippines.
-It ranks as the third highest mountain in Ifugao province and the 124th highest mountain in Philippines.
+It ranks as the third highest mountain in Ifugao province and the 145th highest mountain in Philippines.

-In December 1899, Emilio Aguinaldo, President of the First Philippine Republic, passed through a pass on the mountain en route from Tirad Pass to Abra province while fleeing American forces during the Philippine–American War.
+In December 1899, Emilio Aguinaldo, President of the First Philippine Republic, transited a pass on the mountain en route from Tirad Pass to Abra province while fleeing American forces during the Philippine–American War.